 Small shop and cafe at shore end of pier.
 Also rusty sign advertising fuel.
 Rubbish bins on jetty.

 Appears to be a resort on hill to west of harbour.
 Road access across bridge too far to summon up enthusiasm for walk.
 Could not identify beach access.
 Major land clearance activity on hill above village.

 Mooring position: 05° 46'.45 N 103° 03'.50 E, Buoy in >18 m boat in 12 m, 28 June 2010 Day stop

 Sandy beach on west side of this group of islets giving way rapidly to reef which slopes quickl;y down to 25-30 m.

 One buoy suitable for yachts - as above.
 Would be dangerously close to the shore in an onshore blow.
-Another red buoy closer in is in 2 m or so and has a small concrete block and is used by local dive/snorkel operators.
+Another red buoy closer in in 2 m or so with a small concrete block is used by local dive/snorkel operators.
 Did not appear to be possible to anchor except illegally on coral.